 Author: Kit Kilroy

 It's important to communicate and stay relevant through the social channels.
 Need some social media tips for restaurants?
 We'll break down our top 10 tips for social success.

 Social media was once just a bonus to an already-existing marketing strategy.
 Posting a photo or comment here and there was a decent way to stay engaged with customers, but it wasn’t the end-all-be-all to reaching potential patrons.

 Oh, how things have changed.
-If you’re trying to run a successful cafe now, social media is of the utmost importance.
+If you’re trying to run a successful restaurant now, social media is of the utmost importance.